smhurf/lewagon_challenges/01-Python/02-Data-Sourcing/Optional-01-Advanced-Scraping/README.md

 Run the code from the terminal.
 You should get a list of ids printed.

-💡 Notice the usage of the `re` package to perform a regular expression with group extraction on the attribute `content`.
+💡 Notice that the `re` package allows us to perform a regular expression with group extraction on the attribute `content`.

 ## Scraping each place